2016 European championships international draughts

-The 2016 European championships of international draughts were held from 18 to 24 October in Izmir, Turkey over 9 rounds Swiss-system tournament.
+The 2016 European championships of international draughts were held from 18 to 24 October in İzmir, Turkey over 9 rounds Swiss-system tournament.
 There were 32 participants from 14 countries, including, 14 grandmasters, 4 international masters and 6 masters of the FMJD.

 The winner was Alexei Chizhov from Russia, silver was for Roel Boomstra from the Netherlands, third was Martijn van IJzendoorn from the Netherlands.